PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-13 18:03:47
+Last updated: 2024-04-13 18:04:21
-Random Quote: I'm the Homelander.
-And I can do whatever the f-ck I want. - Homelander
+Random Quote: This is my lucky St. Paddys Day suit.
+I have dry-cleaned many stain out of this baby. - Barney Stinson